moki9/PokeBotWaypointGenerator/README.md

 ![PokeBotWaypointGenerator](https://github.com/brandonhon/PokeBotWaypointGenerator/blob/master/empty_screenshot.png)

 ## Use
 Using the route generator is as easy as clicking on map.
-The map can be zoomed in and out and dragged to the location of your choice.
+The map can be zoomed in/out and dragged to the location of your choice.

 To setup a route for your bot first move and center the map over your location or the location you would like to use.
 Now select the starting point for your route.
-A marker will be placed at the selected point on the map with the label **A**.
+A marker will be placed at the selected point on the map and labeled with the letter ' **A**'.